xsdc/AppleStoreKataSolutions/DesignPatterns/TemplateMethod/Kata/TemplateMethodKata.md

 ### Task 3

-- The Hermès Series 10 Apple Watch doesn't the option to engrave.
+- The Hermès Series 10 Apple Watch doesn't have the option to add an engraving.
 - Add the ability to skip the engraving step in the `DefaultAppleWatchConfiguration`.
 - Only the `HermèsSeries10AppleWatchConfiguration` should skip the engraving step.